Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Upper Bounds on the Boundary Hitting Time

-Now we discuss the neutral frequency's behavior once it has reached $P$.
+Now we continue to discuss the neutral frequency's behavior of PBIL once it has reached $P$.
 W.l.o.g. let $p_t \le c\rho/\mu$.
-Then the probability that all of the next $\mu\lceil 1/\rho \rceil$ samplings have a zero in the neutral bit is at least
+Then the probability that all of the next $\mu\lceil 1/\rho \rceil$ samplings have a zero in the neutral bit position is at least

 where the second inequality uses $\lceil 1/\rho \rceil \le 2/\rho$ since $\rho \le 1$, the antepenultimate inequality uses the Bernoulli's inequality, the penultimate inequality uses $\mu \ge 1$ and $\rho \le 1$, and the last inequality uses $c < 1/\sqrt 2$.
 In this case, the frequency after these $\lceil 1/\rho \rceil$ iterations is